-It’s easy to feel a false sense of security in a company where everyone knows each other by name.
-After all, why would fraudsters try to steal from your small business when there are much bigger fish in the sea?
-And how could Katherine from accounting pose a potential insider threat when your kids play on the same Little League team?
+It’s easy to feel a false sense of security in a company where everyone knows each other.
+Why would fraudsters steal from your small business when there are much bigger fish in the sea?
+And how could Amanda from accounting pose an insider threat when your kids play on the same youth baseball team?

-Switching to digital payments solutions and using fraud protection services—as the household goods company demonstrated—can help enable faster detection of attempted fraud and better protection against future threats.
+Switching to digital payments solutions and fraud prevention services like Chase Connect® with Cashflow360SM can help enable faster detection of attempted fraud and offer better protection against future threats.
 But it’s also very important to implement strong internal controls and best practices.
 Here are a few ways to get started:

 - Educate your employees about different types of payments fraud